 More information about snow ploughing

-- Large roads are ploughed within five hours, and if possible, this should be done before 7 am.
+- Large roads are ploughed within five hours if it is possible.

 - Small roads are ploughed, whenever possible, within 12 hours.

 - For roads with at least one pavement, one side is kept clean from snow, and snow is collected on the other side.
 For roads without pavements, the snow is ploughed so that snow banks are formed on both sides of the road.

 - The remaining snow banks, at crossings and driveways, are removed a few days after the snowfall.
 The snow is moved away only if it is essential from an accessibility and traffic-security viewpoint.

 - Regional cycle tracks, such as the bike paths from the Old Lidingö Bridge to Islingeviken in the northand to AGA Dalenum in the southwest, are ploughed when the snow is approximately three to five centimetres deep.